 They were called researchers in yellow, but one of simply the yellow color doesn’t know anything.

 Still, Sulyvahn’s efforts are mere prep work while other xanthous scholars not in prison continue actually building on past research.
 For example, Heysel has apparently left Farron’s magic academy to join this quest for golden sorcery, living up to her namesake “Hazel” (ヘイゼル) by dressing in yellow like the other researchers.
 The woman is probably possessed by the thirst for knowledge typical of sorcerers, especially having been a young prodigy.
-When you live in the very woods of one of the oldest and most advance sorcery nations, you would surely be tempted to unearth all its secrets.
+When you live in the woods of one of the oldest and most advance sorcery nations, you would surely be tempted to unearth all its secrets.
 She drinks Estus, but her flask could be acquired from growing up amongst Undead rather than being cursed herself.
-And considering the Keep’s current state, there isn’t exactly much reason to remain bound by the institutions still existing there beyond personal loyalty or drive.
-Heysel has learned the best of Farron’s sorcery, and has now moved onto the lost sorceries of antiquity.
-She wasn’t alone in this endeavor, either.
+And considering the current state of both the Keep and academy, there isn’t much reason to remain bound by the institutions.
+Heysel has learned the best of Farron’s sorcery, so now has moved onto the lost sorceries of antiquity.

-Whatever the case, Heysel’s research has consisted primarily of archeology.
-Her sorcery staff doubles as a pickaxe, the pick dirtied with specks of gold dust that its description confirms are remnants of lost sorcery.
+Her research has consisted primarily of archeology.
+The woman’s sorcery staff doubles as a pickaxe, the tip dirtied with specks of gold dust that its description confirms are remnants of lost sorcery.
 This dust resembles Repair Powder, which is itself a golden metal dust imbued with weak magical power and functioning the same as Oolacile’s Repair spell.
-Therefore, the woman has been excavating the land to uncover vestiges of its lost magic power specifically.
+Therefore, Heysel has been excavating the land to uncover vestiges of its lost magic power specifically.
 In DS1, the land was steeped in magical energy to the point that specks of blue light radiated from the ground centuries after the country’s destruction.
 While this light show hasn’t persisted into the present era, that energy likely still remains laced within the earth.
 And in the case of golden sorcery in particular, such power might have also seeped into the ground through the country’s various magical artifacts, especially if the city ruins have been buried with them.
 If nothing else, Heysel’s digging may have led to her discovering Dusk.